 - You can begin this program off-campus

-The two year Certificate in Ethics, Justice and Law is offered by the University of Saskatchewan's College of Arts and Science.
+The two year Certificate in Ethics, Justice and Law is offered by the University of Saskatchewan's College of Arts and Science, through the Department of Philosophy.
 You may earn the certificate on its own, concurrently with a degree, or after having already received a degree from here or another institution.

 What you will learn

 You will develop rigorous, critical thinking about practical issues in ethics, justice and the law.
-You will explore the fundamentals of ethical theory and its relevance to contemporary issues and debates such as ethics in technology, scientific research and business and morality issues such as animal rights, abortion and human sexuality.
+You will explore the fundamentals of ethical theory and its application to contemporary issues and debates such as ethics in technology, scientific research and business, as well as ethical questions pertaining to sexuality, our relations with animals, and medical practice.

 15 credit units of university-level courses: